andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

     In part two we will be putting this to the test by performing our MiTM attack again!

-## Part 2: Testing our cryptography:
+## Part 2a: Testing our cryptography: (if you were successful with mitm last week)

 Now that we have successfully utilized encryption, when performing MiTM attacks we should no longer be able to view the sensitive data of our victim.